 A. This is a good question and something that is very commonly misunderstood.
 I’d be happy to explain.

-First, we acknowledge that God is God and He alone.
+First, we acknowledge that God is God and He alone is God.
 The First Commandment states, “I am the Lord your God, you shall have no other gods besides me.”
-Worship requires we acknowledge that there is only one God.
+Worship requires that we acknowledge that there is only one God.

-Second, we acknowledge that, as the one God, He is our creator and the only source of our salvation.
+Second, we acknowledge that as the one God, He is our creator and the only source of our salvation.
 In other words, if you want to find true happiness and fulfillment and you want to get to Heaven, there is only one way.
-Jesus, who is God, is the only one who saves us from sin and worship of Him acknowledges this fact.
+Jesus, who is God, is the only one who saves us from sin, and worship of Him acknowledges this fact.
 Furthermore, worship is a way of opening our lives up to His saving power.
-By worshipping God we allow Him into our lives so that He can save us.
+By worshiping God, we allow Him into our lives so that He can save us.